 These are the common insects that typically cause bites and stings:

 Insects typically bite humans only when they are provoked or disturbed.
-However, there are still some insects who purposefully and readily bite humans to gain something from them.
+However, some insects still purposefully and readily bite humans to gain something from them.

 Most insect bites do not cause extreme harm to humans.
-But each bite or sting can leave marks that are typically irritating, itchy, and uncomfortable, especially in its early stages.
+But each bite or sting can leave marks typically irritating, itchy, and uncomfortable, especially in its early stages.

 General symptoms of a bite or sting from an insect include the following: